We don’t just talk it.

 SMARTWAY TRANSPORT CERTIFICATION

-Over the past several years, our team has contributed to the Partnership’s cumulative savings of:
+Since 2011, King Solutions has undergone the rigorous application-based process to renew our certification annually with the EPA’s SmartWay Transport program.
+Over the past several years, our team has contributed to the program’s cumulative savings of:

 - 144.3 million barrels of oil